Skip to main content

 #

-For portfolios with international exposure, rebalancing decisions must account for currency fluctuations.
-A shift in currency markets can create unintended allocations independent of underlying asset performance.
+For portfolios with international exposure, rebalancing must account for currency fluctuations.
+Currency shifts can create unintended allocations independent of underlying asset performance.

 Rebalancing with Leverage or Margin